cjshelton/portfolio/src/blog-posts/2021-02-08-dotnet-core-docker-dev-environment/index.md

 docker-compose up --build webapi
 ```

-Once that has started successfully, head over to the Run tab in VSCode and choose the new launch profile we have just created and click the "Start Debugging" green button.
+Once the app has started successfully, head over to the Run tab in VSCode and choose the new launch profile we have just created and click the "Start Debugging" green button.

 <img src="./launch-profile.png" alt="Selecting the Debug .NET Core in Docker launch profile">

 You will now be presented with the option to choose which process to attach the remote debugger to.
-Choose the process which is executing your DLL file, which in my case is `WebAPI.dll`.
+Choose the process which is executing your DLL, which in my case is `WebAPI.dll`.

 <img src="./attach-to-process.png" alt="Attaching remote debugger to container">

 After a few moments, the remote debugger should be attached, allowing you to hit any breakpoints you have set.

+# Wrapping Up

+I have covered the steps required to have a .NET Core Web API application running inside Docker, with Live Compilation and debugging capabilities.

+This has generally worked really well for me when developing locally as an alternative to using Visual Studio, with the Live Compilation occasionally not being able to recover if there is a build failure whilst the remote debugger is attached.

+With this setup, you get the benefit of a Visual Studio-like development experience, but using more modern development practices, like running in Docker.

 [vscode-url]: https://code.visualstudio.com/
 [vs-url]: https://visualstudio.microsoft.com/vs/